Living West – Fierce Yet fragile

 Colorado’s environment has shaped human history.
 At the same time, people’s choices have shaped the land.
 And for centuries, water—so scarce and so vital—has been the key to thriving, or just surviving, in this changing, thirsty land.

-For the History Colorado Center’s second exhibition phase comes Living West, a groundbreaking new 7,000-square-foot exhibit that explores the living dynamics between the people of Colorado and their state’s extraordinary environment.
+Living West explores the living dynamics between the people of Colorado and their state’s extraordinary environment.

 Things to See and Do